 County Library - to account for the funds of the County library system.
-Financing comes primarily from an annual tax levy and intergovernmental revenue from the state government.
+Financing comes primarily from an annual tax levy and state grants.

 Solid Waste - to account for the County recycling programs.
 Financing is provided by a tax levy, user charges, and state grants.